walls-of-doom/walls-of-doom/README.md

 ## Requirements

-### Linux

-The game should work on any Linux or BSD operating system with a desktop environment.
+The game works on any Linux or BSD OS with a desktop environment.

-Currently, there is no Windows support.
-[See the relevant issue](https://github.com/walls-of-doom/walls-of-doom/issues/38).
+Windows is fully supported and self-contained binaries are provided.

 OS X and macOS support is unknown.
 [See the relevant issue](https://github.com/walls-of-doom/walls-of-doom/issues/39).